Break for Modesto, California

-To make travelers feel safer, Modesto created its own MoRestaurant Certified program with restaurants that go beyond state COVID-19 safety regulations.
-Three of them include Contentment Brewing Co., Commonwealth with 24 rotating beers on tap and Camp 4 Wine Cafe, all with fantastic patios.
+Then, there are the gastropubs like Contentment Brewing Co., Commonwealth with 24 rotating beers on tap and Camp 4 Wine Cafe, all with fantastic patios.
 The hip and modern Camp 4, named after Yosemite’s famed rock climbing basecamp, is filled with black and white photos of Yosemite and of legendary rock climber Royal Robbins, the first to climb Half Dome in 1957.
-It’s owned by Robbins son Damon Robbins.
+It’s owned by Robbins’ son Damon Robbins.

-And if you really want to see a wondrous sight, head here during February and March when pink and white blossoms blanket thousands of almond trees, creating a patchwork of pink hues against a green backdrop.
+And if you really want to see a wondrous sight, head here during mid-February through mid-March when pink and white blossoms blanket thousands of almond trees, creating a patchwork of pink hues against a green backdrop.
+It’s the perfect place to capture stunning photos and experience almonds in a new way.
 You can download an Almond Blossom Cruise map online at visitmodesto.com/almond-blossom-cruise/.

 “It’s literally one of the prettiest things you’ll ever see,” says Todd Aronson, CEO of Modesto Convention & Visitors Bureau, who notes most people don’t have a visual for how beautiful blooming almond trees are.
 “You literally have millions of acres of pink and white blossoms.”